 Attaching to process from Fire or Water is simple.
 Via the "Debug|Attach to Process.." menu item, you can open the "Attach to Process" sheet, which allows you to select a process to debug:

-In Fire on Mac, you can attach to native processes, using either the LLDB-based Cocoa debugger (the same debug engine sued by Xcode), or Elements' own native Island debugger.
-Both engines can debug Cocoa, Island and other native mac applications.
+In Fire on Mac, you can attach to native processes, using either the LLDB-based Cocoa debugger (the same debug engine used by Xcode), or Elements' own native Island debugger.
+Both engines can debug Cocoa, Island and other native Mac applications.

 Fire does not support attaching the Mono or Java debugger, because unfortunately neither the Mono or the Java runtime support this feature; Mono and Java processes can only be debugged (on managed level) when launched with the debugger.
 (Of course you can attach the native debugger to Mono and Java processes, to debug them on native level).

 Right now Fire only allows attaching to local processes running on your Mac.

 In Water on Windows, you can attach to

 - .NET Framework processes, using the CLR debugger.